Top 10 (plus 1) reasons why Ashesi matters

 - Advising other start-up universities.

-Representatives of the Agha Khan Foundation, who will be launching a new leadership university in Tanzania, have visited Ashesi to learn from our curriculum; Ashesi leadership has advised an NGO developing plans for a new university in the Democratic Republic of Congo.
+Representatives of the Agha Khan Foundation, who will be launching a new leadership university in Tanzania, have visited Ashesi to learn from our curriculum, and Ashesi leadership has advised an NGO developing plans for a new university in the Democratic Republic of Congo.
 University leaders from public and private colleges in Liberia, Côte d’Ivoire, and Haiti have learned from Ashesi’s curriculum, honor code, and business model.

 - Ashesi is an innovative model for effective higher education in Africa.

-Our model — a powerful mix of a liberal arts core that fosters ethics and critical thinking, with in-depth majors — is gaining attention.
+Our model—a powerful mix of a liberal arts core that fosters ethics and critical thinking, with in-depth majors—is gaining attention.
 Over time, elements of this model will influence other African universities and inspire programs that embrace Ashesi’s principles.
 The Vice President of Ghana has called on other African universities to adopt Ashesi’s model of fostering critical thinking and innovation.

 - Ashesi is an African-initiated and led institution that is measurably effective, ethically run, and financially sustainable.

 Ashesi is an African success.
-From its founding, Ashesi’s strict no-bribe policy has slowly gained respect across Africa, as evidenced by Ashesi’s many African and international awards, and the support of African business leaders.
-“Anyone who is serious about wanting African solutions to African problems should be supporting Ashesi”. – David K. Leonard, Professorial Fellow in Governance, Institute of Development Studies (IDS)
+From its founding, Ashesi’s strict no-bribe policy has slowly gained respect across Africa, as evidenced by Ashesi’s many African and international awards and the support of African business leaders.
+“Anyone who is serious about wanting African solutions to African problems should be supporting Ashesi.” – David K. Leonard, Professorial Fellow in Governance, Institute of Development Studies (IDS)